Latest Update:

 Let's be direct.
 Applying on the last day doesn't automatically disqualify you.
 YC has and will continue to accept fantastic companies that apply in the final hours.
 A truly exceptional company will stand out no matter when it applies.

 However, you are making it harder for yourself.
 You enter the most competitive part of the review cycle, you forfeit the chance to show progress over time, and you signal that you might not be as prepared as other applicants.
 Late applications (after the on-time deadline) are considered, as per YC's policy, but may be rolled to the next batch if spots for the current batch fill up.
-For instance, late applications for the Fall 2025 batch submitted after August 4, 2025, are still reviewed.
+For instance, late applications for the Fall 2026 batch submitted after July 27, 2026 are still reviewed, but YC can't promise a response timeline.

 [PRO TIP: A good rule of thumb is to target submitting your application at least 3–4 weeks before the official on-time deadline.
 This gives you the "early" advantage without rushing you to apply before you are truly ready.]